-Bob often helps me re-program my mistaken beliefs about myself and my value, which is what we call Rematrixing.
+Bob often helps me re-program my mistaken beliefs about myself and my value, which is a process we call rematrixing.
 All the stinking thinking I have, such as I’m not valuable if I’m not doing something, comes from my mistaken beliefs about myself.

 And what happens when I do this?
 Well, suddenly, I’m relaxing and actually thankful I’m sick.
 Being sick is a good reminder that I am valuable, I am lovable, that my being is as valuable as my doing.

 We all experience a range of emotions on a daily, even hourly basis.
-There’s no emotion that’s “bad” or “wrong.”
-If you’re feeling fear, sadness, anger, or hurt, it’s an important message your brain is sending you.
-Our emotions are a gift; a piece of the fabric of our human existence.
+No emotion’s “bad” or “wrong.”
+If we’re feeling fear, sadness, anger, or hurt, it’s an important message our brain is sending us.
+Our emotions are a gift, a piece of the fabric of our human existence.

-Don’t beat yourself up (falling back into our old line of thinking).
-Tell yourself, “I feel this way.
+So when we feel stinking thinking, or negative thought patterns coming on, we shouldn’t beat ourselves up (falling back into our old line of thinking).
+Instead, we can think, “I feel this way.
 Why?”
 Acknowledge it and explore it.

-Now, it’s hard to overcome negative thinking patterns when we’re feeling down.
-When something goes wrong, we’re unhappy, annoyed, or irritated, we start to fixate (or ruminate) on these thought patterns.
+Now, it’s hard to stop negative thinking patterns when we’re feeling down.
+When something goes wrong, we’re unhappy, annoyed, or irritated, and we start to fixate (or ruminate) on these thought patterns.

-When I’m struggling—like when I was feeling sick—I’ll often ask Bob or even my close friends for affirmation.
+When I’m struggling, like when I feel sick, I’ll often ask Bob or even my close friends for affirmation.
 Sometimes it’s as simple as hearing I’m loved.
 Other times I’ll ask for a deeper, “Why?”

-This affirmation helps me to re-set my negative thought patterns and reminds me of my value.
+This affirmation helps me reset my negative thought patterns and reminds me of my value.
 It reiterates that I don’t need to earn love—I’m a person worthy of love just as I am.

 When this is affirmed for me, I often really take time to soak the message in.
 I may repeat it to myself, envisioning my loving ally in my mind as I repeat the thoughts that I’m valuable.
 I’m loved, just as I am.
 My yearnings are being met.

-So, when we’re feeling down, negative, and frustrated, lean on an ally to help confirm and remind you of your importance.
-You ARE important.
+So, when we’re feeling down, negative, and frustrated, we can lean on an ally to help confirm and remind us of our importance.
+We ARE important.
 Each person is a valuable gift with endless potential.
 Rather than focusing on our mistakes and shortfalls, which we all have, remember within each of us lies a unique, special person.
-What you bring to the world is only yours; your personal potential.
+What we bring to the world is only ours; our personal potential.

-Turn down the volume on your stinking thinking and pause the loop of tape.
-Acknowledge your feelings and attune yourself to the underlying emotion.
-Give yourself credit for all the ways you are growing and evolving into your next best self.
+Turn down the volume on your stinking thinking and stop the loop of tape.
+Instead, acknowledge the ways you are growing and evolving into your next best self.

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Foundation performative learning programs are integrated into the curriculum at Wright Graduate University.